Cherish the Past, Adorn the Present, Construct for the Future

 Portmeirion was created by Welsh architect Clough Williams-Ellis from 1925 to 1976 to show how a naturally beautiful site could be developed without spoiling it.
 Portmeirion village and gardens is one of Wales' premier visitor attractions, welcoming over 200,000 visitors every year.

-Several cafes are open in the village.
+A selection of cafes are open in the village.
 The Town Hall Café has take-away hot and cold meals and drinks, these can be enjoyed at tables inside the Hall or at picnic tables throughout the village.

 Caffi’r Sgwâr on Battery Square has take-away teas, coffees and snacks.